Giani Gian Singh

 Giani Gian Singh (15 April 1822 – 24 September 1921) was a 19th-century Sikh historian, literatus, hagiographer, martial artist, theologian, and scholar.
-He wrote the works Naveen Panth Prakash (Note: The original title of the work was 'Panth Prakash', it is not to be confused with an earlier work with the same name by Ratan Singh Bhangu, in-which it is differentiated from it by the addition of the word 'Naveen' meaning "new" before the title.) and Twarikh Guru Khalsa.
+Gian Singh wrote over a dozen books on history.
+Among his most well-known works are the Naveen Panth Prakash (Note: The original title of the work was 'Panth Prakash', it is not to be confused with an earlier work with the same name by Ratan Singh Bhangu, in-which it is differentiated from it by the addition of the word 'Naveen' meaning "new" before the title.) and Twarikh Guru Khalsa.
+He also wrote works dedicated to Amritsar, Lahore, and Bagrian.
+Gian Singh, who was a disciple of Tara Singh Narotam, was a theologian and preacher of the Nirmala sect.
+He lived a long-life, spanning nearly a century, being an eyewitness to the decline of the Sikh Empire and subsequent British colonization of the Punjab.